Literacy Tutor/Dyslexia Specialist

 Also consider what kind of help and instruction is available to your child during the school day.
 What are the limitations of that help?
 What kinds of interventions have you asked for in the school setting, and how effective are those interventions for your child?

-"I tell my students that our work together helps to clear away the things that are getting in the way so that we can make reading and spelling easier.
-OG work empowers your child to take control of and harness his learning style so that he can go on to advocate for himself at school."
+"I tell my students that our work together helps to clear away the things that are getting in the way so that we can make reading and writing easier.
+Our work empowers your child to take control of and harness his learning style so that he can go on to advocate for himself at school."